databricks-edu/build-tooling/master_parse/README.md

 #### Variables you can test or substitute

-The master parser defines four variables automatically:
+The master parser defines the following variables automatically:

 - `amazon`: Set to "Amazon" (which also evaluates as `true` in a template), if building for Amazon.
 Otherwise, set to an empty string (which also